dmbutalsodm/HartOptimization/README.md

 GET /api/parts/:id
 Returns the details for a specific part, including the part details, as well as each op required to make the part, and the machines and tools that the particular op needs.

+POST /api/parts
+Creates a new part in the system.
+Name is the only required field.

 ## Job
 Jobs are runs of a part number in a certain quantity, with a certain due date.